loderer/jfx4matlab/doc/StyleGui/StyleGui.md

 ![The styled Hello World application.](SampleApplication_II.png)

 The sources of this example are available [here](../../samples/StyleGui).
-To run the example you have to check out the whole repository!
+To run the example, you have to check out the whole repository!
 The structure of the folders must not be changed!